hodu-rs/hodu/README.md

 ### Assets

-All icons, characters, and visual assets are created by **해꿈** and © Han Damin.
+All icons, characters, and visual assets are created by **해꿈(sundream)** and © Han Damin.
 All rights reserved.
 These assets may not be used, modified, or distributed for any purpose, commercial or non-commercial, without explicit written permission from the copyright holder.
 See [Assets License](./assets/hodu/LICENSE) for details.

 For licensing inquiries, contact: [miniex@daminstudio.net](mailto:miniex@daminstudio.net)